The Hamiltonian Cycle in $K_{1,r}$-free Split Graphs -- A Dichotomy: Abstract

 \section{Abstract}

-In this paper, we investigate the well-studied Hamiltonian cycle problem, and present an interesting dichotomy result on split graphs.
-T. Akiyama, T. Nishizeki, and N. Saito \cite{akiyama} have shown that the Hamiltonian cycle problem is NP-complete in planar bipartite graph with maximum degree $3$.
-Using this reduction, we show that the Hamiltonian cycle problem is NP-complete in split graphs.
+In this paper, we investigate the well-studied Hamiltonian cycle problem (HCYCLE), and present an interesting dichotomy result on split graphs.
+T. Akiyama et al. (1980) have shown that HCYCLE is NP-complete in planar bipartite graphs with maximum degree $3$.
+Using this reduction, we show that HCYCLE is NP-complete in split graphs.
 In particular, we show that the problem is NP-complete in $K_{1,5}$-free split graphs.
 Further, we present polynomial-time algorithms for Hamiltonian cycle in $K_{1,3}$-free and $K_{1,4}$-free split graphs.
-We believe that the structural results presented in this paper can be used to show similar dichotomy result for Hamiltonian path and other variants of Hamiltonian cycle problem.
+We believe that the structural results presented in this paper can be used to show similar dichotomy result for Hamiltonian path problem (HPATH) and other variants of HCYCLE.